Employee Transportation Program

 - Seattle Streetcar

-Direct, flexible, and cost-effective.
+Direct, flexible, cost-effective and now covered 100%.
 Transit agencies provide the van, gas, insurance, and maintenance.
 You choose the route and schedule, and provide drivers and riders (or join an existing group).
 Starting January 1, 2022, King County employees may start a King County Metro Vanpool or Vanshare with only three or more participants and the cost will be covered 100% by the Employee Transportation Program (ETP).
 Learn more »

 Bike or walk